 “Paw” was one of the first tricks I taught Kilo and, like “Sit”, is a great foundation for many other tricks and poses.

 With Wave, I taught Kilo by putting up my hand and saying “Paw” as above so he tried to touch it then moving my hand out of reach.
 As he tried to touch my moving hand, I said “Yes” and rewarded him.
-After quite a few tries I named it “Wave” when I asked and rewarded.
+After quite a few successful tries, I named it “Wave” when I asked and rewarded.

 Say your prayers